Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

-\paragraph{Iterative RL-Finetuning on AI Feedback.} Our proposal (\autoref{fig:rlaif_pipeline}) can extend to iterative finetuning, which can resolve distribution shift issues in offline finetuning~\citep{matsushima2021deploy,xu2024cringe} and leads to further alignment to preferable outputs. \autoref{fig:iterative_aif} shows that RWR-AIF continually improves its output by leveraging self-generations (52.66\% $\rightarrow$ 56.41\% $\rightarrow$ 58.83\%), while DPO-AIF is saturated (52.66\% $\rightarrow$ 56.17\% $\rightarrow$ 56.25\%).
-This can be because the paired data from one-iteration DPO becomes equally good due to the overall improvement; it is hard to assign binary preferences correctly.
+\textbf{Iterative RL-Finetuning.}~~ Our recipe (\autoref{fig:rlaif_pipeline}) can be extended to iterative finetuning, which can resolve distribution shift issues in offline finetuning~\citep{matsushima2021deploy,xu2024cringe} and leads to further alignment to preferable outputs. \autoref{fig:iterative_aif_open_models} (left) shows that RWR-AIF continually improves its output from self-generations (52.66\% $\rightarrow$ 56.41\% $\rightarrow$ 58.83\%), while DPO-AIF is saturated (52.66\% $\rightarrow$ 56.17\% $\rightarrow$ 56.25\%).
+This can be because the paired data from one-iteration DPO becomes equally good due to the overall improvement; it is hard to assign correct binary preferences.

-\paragraph{Over-Optimization in DPO with Metrics-based Reward.} We also find that finetuning metrics-based rewards with DPO, such as HPSv2 or PickScore, faces over-optimization issues~\citep{azar2023general,furuta2024geometric}, where the metrics are improving while the generated videos are visually worsened to the humans.
-For instance, in \autoref{fig:over_optimization}, while DPO-HPSv2 could improve HPSv2 as the gradient step increases, the ratio of acceptable video through the AI evaluation, significantly decreases, which implies that metric-based rewards, even if trained on human preferences, may not always be good proxies for perceived human evaluation.
-It is probably important for scalable text-to-video improvement to incorporate the supervision process by the capable VLMs, not limited to leveraging automated external feedback just for finetuning.
+\textbf{Comparison to Open Models.}~~ Our preliminary experiments imply that even SoTA open models are not enough to generate good dynamics (\autoref{fig:openmodel_results}).
+VideoCrafter~\citep{chen2024videocrafter2} and VADER~\citep{prabhudesai2024video} could not generate movements, such as \textit{taking something}, and \textit{burying}.
+We also provide both quantitative (\autoref{fig:iterative_aif_open_models}; right) and qualitative evaluations (\autoref{sec:open_model_failure}) of CogVideoX~\citep{yang2024cogvideox} and Wan 2.1~\citep{wan2025}.
+While generated videos are photorealistic and have high visual quality, they are often static and could not reflect the description of object movements in the prompts.
+The AI feedback results quantify the insufficiency of recent open models.
+Due to the lack of prior ability to express the dynamic scenes, a signal of improvements with open models is not observed yet, which motivated us to prepare a model that can simulate realistic movements from scratch.